Chilgol station

-Ch'ilgol station is a railway station in Kallimgil-dong, Man'gyŏngdae-guyŏk, P'yŏngyang, North Korea, on the P'yŏngnam Line of the Korean State Railway.
+Ch'ilgol station is a railway station in Kallimgil-dong, Man'gyŏngdae-guyŏk, Pyongyang, North Korea, on the Pyongnam Line of the Korean State Railway.

 Both passenger and freight trains use the station.
 There is a spur to the P'yŏngyang Wheat Flour Factory in Samhŭng-dong, and there are freight houses and loading platforms at the south side of the station.

 On 11 February 1934, the Chosen Government Railway opened Choch'on station on the P'yŏngnam line.
-However, a year later it was dismantled and moved 1.2 km south, becoming today's Ch'ilgol station, opening on 1 October 1935.
+A year later it was dismantled and moved 1.2 km south, becoming today's Ch'ilgol station, opening on 1 October 1935.